Hud (1963 film): Development

 Ritt asked that the housekeeper character (originally Halmea, a black woman) be renamed Alma and played by a white actress, because he thought a relationship between Hud and a black woman would not work.
 According to Ravetch and Frank, "Neither American Western film nor American society was quite ready for that back then."
 Although Halmea is assaulted by Hud in the novel, Ravetch and Frank added Lonnie's intervention to "highlight" his significance and keep Hud "human" and not "totally and simplistically evil."
 To accentuate the scene's violence, Hud's roughness was complemented by the use of shadows, while a camera was attached on Newman's back to create a "man's view angle" while he chased Neal.
 Film critic Pauline Kael described Neal's performance as "perhaps the first female equivalent of the white-negro."

 Cinematographer James Wong Howe shot Hud in black-and-white to "elevate its dramatic propensities."
 Filmed in Panavision, Howe used high contrast with unbalanced light and dark tones.
 He highlighted the white ground and clear skies, making the shadows black.
 Dark tones were "overpowered" by light ones, creating a sense of "infinite space."
 For faces and structures, Howe used light reflected from the ground.
 The contrast between the environment and objects silhouetted against the background provides a sense of depth.
 Ritt's biographer, Carlton Jackson, wrote that in Hud "the scenery becomes a part of the thematic development itself."
 According to Texas Monthly, "Howe's austere rendition of Texas landscapes [...] remains one of the film's most distinctive pleasures."

+Bob Hinkle later recalled: "Ritt would tell him what he wanted: 'I'd like to do this....'
+And then Howe would say, 'Let me put this kind of lens on it, and we'll shoot it from right here...Then I can hold this windmill in the background.'
+Something like that to give it an extra something, instead of a tree or a bush."

+Casting

+Paul Newman worked for 10 days on a Texas ranch, sleeping in a bunkhouse.
+For his Texas accent, he was coached by Bob Hinkle, who coached James Dean for his role as Jett Rink in Giant.
+Although Paramount was doubtful about casting Melvyn Douglas due to his heart condition, Martin Ritt insisted that he was the right actor for the role.
+Brandon deWilde was a former child actor best known at the time for his award-winning role in Shane.
+Ritt decided to cast Patricia Neal (whom he had met at the Actors Studio) when he was impressed by her performance in The Untouchables episode "The Maggie Storm Story".
+The actress signed for $30,000; although she had third billing and 22 minutes of screen time.
+The film and her Academy Award-winning performance in it had a major impact on her career.